CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: CodeJudgeBench

 \subsection{Overview}

 As shown in Fig.~\ref{fig:method:tasks}, CodeJudgeBench evaluates the capabilities of LLM-as-a-Judge across three crucial coding tasks: code generation~\cite{10.1145/3672456}, code repair~\cite{tang2024code}, and test generation~\cite{10.1145/3663529.3663839}.
 Each data point in CodeJudgeBench consists of a triplet: {Instruction, Good Response, Bad Response}.
 The LLM-as-a-Judge is then tasked with evaluating both responses and choosing the one that better satisfies the instruction.
 The construction of CodeJudgeBench involves three primary stages: response collection, response verification, and response pairing.
-In the response collection stage, we independently sample multiple responses from an LLM programmer $M_c$ for each given coding problem.
-During response verification, each collected response is annotated through a manual or automated verification process and classified as \textit{good} or \textit{bad}.
-Finally, evaluation instances for the LLM-as-a-Judge ($M_j$) are constructed by pairing one good response with one bad response.
-To maintain high task difficulty and minimize data contamination risks, CodeJudgeBench is built upon LiveCodeBench-v6~\cite{jain2025livecodebench}, comprising 1,055 challenging coding competition problems published between May 2023 and April 2025.
-Each data sample from LiveCodeBench includes a detailed problem statement and a suite of unit tests designed to assess the correctness of the LLM-generated code.
-The subsequent sections provide further details on the construction process for each specific task.
+We source challenging coding questions from LiveCodeBench~\cite{jain2025livecodebench}, which mitigates data contamination by continually collecting new problems from platforms such as LeetCode, AtCoder, and CodeForces.
+We use LiveCodeBench-v6 comprising 1,055 challenging coding competition problems published between May 2023 and April 2025.
+The subsequent sections provide further details of the construction process for each specific task.